-This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an emergency department (ED) with fever during the measurement year who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
-A higher proportion indicates better performance as reflected by appropriate treatment.
+This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an emergency department (ED) with severe pain who had a parenteral analgesic within 60 minutes following initial contact and a pain assessment within 30 minutes following analgesic administration during the measurement year.
+A higher proportion indicates better performance, as reflected by appropriate treatment.